xso4/vndb-mirror/api-kana.md

 :   Array, links to external websites.
 This list is equivalent to the links
-    displayed on the release pages on the site, so it may include redundant entries (e.g. if a Steam ID is known, links to both Steam and SteamDB are included) and links that are automatically fetched from external resources (e.g. PlayAsia, for which a GTIN lookup is performed).
+    displayed on the release pages on the site, so it may include redundant entries (e.g. if a Steam ID is known, links to both Steam and SteamDB are included) and links that are automatically fetched from external resources.
     These extra sites are not listed in the `extlinks` list of [the schema](#get-schema).

 extlinks.url
 :   String, URL.